pablos-here/nbiff/README.md

 It is referenced in the commented code fragment found in the [Local nbiff.conf](#Local_nbiffconf) file.

-#### Protecting your icons
+#### Protecting local icons from deletion

 The `nbiff` icons are all prefixed with a two-digit number.
-During an upgrade, all file names matching this pattern are deleted and resynchronized with the source tree.
+During an upgrade, all local icon file names matching this pattern are deleted and resynchronized with the source tree.

-Never prefix your local icon with a two-digit number.
-It will be deleted at the next upgrade.
+**Never prefix your local icon with a two-digit number.
+It will be deleted at the next upgrade.**

 ### Local nbiff.conf